Skip to content

 Teaching Crossborder Journalism

-The Crossborder Journalism Campus brings students together for 4–5 intense working days in the beginning of their academic year to meet in person and agree on story ideas; they then return to their respective universities and remotely collaborate with their peers in the partner universities.
-At the end of the academic year, they prepare publications for their respective audiences.
+The Crossborder Journalism Campus brought about 75 students from three partner journalism educations together for 4–5 intense working days in the beginning of their academic year.
+They met in person and developed a work plan.
+Upon return to their respective universities and they collaborated remotely with their peers in the partner universities.
+Ultimately, they prepared publications to their respective audiences.
+They handed in assignments and obtained grades and ECTS credits along the national rules of the universities, they were enrolled in.

-The three models are – obviously – different when it comes to the level of intensity in the collaborative practice.
+The four models are – obviously – different when it comes to the level of intensity in the collaborative practice.
 Also, there are very different demands in terms of coordination and logistics.
-We locate the Crossborder Journalism Campus in the 3rd level of intensity, where we allow students to meet before they embark on a shared research project.
+We locate the Crossborder Journalism Campus as a pilot in the 4th and highest level of intensity, where we allow students to meet before they embark on a shared research project.